NeoMedSys/mrsal/FullGuide.md

 - Setup consumer:
     - Consumer start consuming the messages from the queue.
     - If `inactivity_timeout` is given the consumer will be canceled when inactivity_timeout is exceeded.
+    - If you start a consumer with `callback_with_delivery_info=True` then your callback function should to have at least these params `(method_frame: pika.spec.Basic.Deliver, properties: pika.spec.BasicProperties, message_param: str)`.
+If not, then it should have at least `(message_param: str)`
     - Send the consumed message to callback method to be processed, and then the message can be either:
         - Processed, then **correctly-acknowledge** and deleted from queue or
         - Failed to process, **negatively-acknowledged** and then will be either